How We Built an Online Health Consultation Marketplace

 Working on the project, our team faced several significant challenges, so we’d like to show you how we overcame them.

-Since we implemented a marketplace, the application required a reliable online payment system.
+Being a marketplace, the application required a reliable online payment system.
 Patients had to be able to pay for consultations and purchase products in the in-app store, while practitioners needed to get paid for their services.
-Moreover, the founders of TheHealthClinic needed to manage transactions in the payment system in order to monitor the quality of consultations and settle possible financial disputes between patients and practitioners.
+Moreover, our clients needed to manage transactions in the payment system in order to monitor the quality of consultations and settle possible financial disputes between patients and practitioners.

 Our team carried out market research to find the most suitable online payment solution.
 Out of several payment systems (Braintree, Stripe, PayPal, Dwolla, etc.), we opted for Stripe as it was the best in terms of management, configurability, integration, and reliability.